 Greek thoughts view the world through the mind (abstract thought).
 Ancient Hebrew thoughts view the world through the senses (concrete thought).

 Concrete thought is the expression of concepts and ideas in ways that can be seen, touched, smelled, tasted and/or heard.
-All five the senses are used when speaking, hearing, writing and reading the Hebrew language.
+All five senses are utilised when speaking, hearing, writing and reading the ancient Hebrew language.
 An example can be found in Psalm 1:3; "He is like a tree planted by streams of water, which yields its fruit in season, and whose leaf does not wither".
 In this passage we have concrete words expressing abstract thoughts, such as a tree (one who is upright, righteous), streams of water (grace), fruit (good character) and a unwithered leaf (prosperity).

 Let us take one of the abstract words above to demonstrate how this works.
 Anger, an abstract word, is actually the Hebrew word

 (awph), which literally means "nose", a concrete word.
 When one is very angry, a person begins to breathe heavily and his/her nostrils start to flare.
 A Hebrew literally 'sees' anger as a flaring of the nose and its nostrils.
 If a translator would translate the above passage into "slow to nose", it would of course make no sense to an English reader, so